osalvador/ReplicaDB/docs/docs.md

 ### 4.2.1 Oracle XMLType columns

 Oracle XMLType columns are LOBs that have a special treatment.
 To use these columns natively from Java you need to import the oracle libraries `xdb6` and `xmlparserv2`.
-In addition to that, in the ReplicaDB performance tests we have verified that there are memory leaks when treating this type of data.
+In addition to that, in the ReplicaDB performance tests we have verified that there are memory leaks when treating this dataType.
+More about [Using JDBC to Access XML Documents in Oracle XML DB](https://docs.oracle.com/database/121/ADXDB/xdb11jav.htm#ADXDB4934)

-To avoid adding more libraries and memory leaks, we must convert the XMLType column to CLOB or BLOB in the SQL statement using the [`XMLSerialize`](https://docs.oracle.com/en/database/oracle/oracle-database/19/adxdb/generation-of-XML-data-from-relational-data.html#GUID-55FE9CED-5B25-4DA2-9F9E-921DF8276EB8) instruction.
+To avoid adding more libraries and memory leaks, we must convert the XMLType column to CLOB or BLOB in the SQL statement using the [`XMLSerialize` instruction.](https://docs.oracle.com/en/database/oracle/oracle-database/19/adxdb/generation-of-XML-data-from-relational-data.html#GUID-55FE9CED-5B25-4DA2-9F9E-921DF8276EB8)

 **Example**